pa11y/pa11y/README.md

 Configuration
 -------------

 Pa11y has lots of options you can use to change the way Headless Chrome runs, or the way your page is loaded.
-Options can be set either as a parameter on the `pa11y` function or in a config file used by the command-line interface.
+Options can be set either as a parameter on the `pa11y` function or in a [JSON configuration file](#command-line-configuration).
+Some are also available directly as [command-line options](#command-line-interface).

 Below is a reference of all the options that are available: